leohuang2013/pyannote-audio_speaker-diarization_cpp/README.md

 - clustering

 For segment and embedding part,
-1. export embedding and segmentation model,
+1. export embedding and segmentation from python code to onnx model,
 2. convert pre-embedding, post-embedding, pre-segment, post-segment.

 For clustering, convert all python code to C++ code.